 If you can deep-fry an Oreo cookie, you can deep-fry just about anything.
 Deep-fried Oreos are everything you want in a classic treat.
 The only thing missing is a cold glass of milk.
 This is one sweet at the fair that you don't want to miss.

 Texas Fried Frito Pie

 The judges have spoken, and so have the many State Fair visitors who loved the Texas Fried Frito Pie.
-They swear by the savory mix of typically Texas fixin's in this popular concoction: chili and sharp cheddar that's encased in corn chips then battered and deep-fried.
+They swear by the savory mix of typically Texas fixings in this popular concoction: Chili and sharp cheddar that's encased in corn chips then battered and deep-fried.
 (This is where you might want to take out that antacid.)

 Some people go to the Texas State Fair just for the deliciously smoked turkey legs, wrapped at the base with aluminum foil for easy handling.
 It's fun to watch fairgoers casually stroll through Fair Park caveman style, with a humongous turkey leg in one hand.
 Definitely LOL-worthy.
 It also may be one of the healthier choices at the concession stands.